mpeutz/fesk/README.md

 ### Syntax
 #### Guide Metadata
 This is heading documentation for the guide and will be included as a comment in the stylesheet.
-Must start with "Guide:"
+This block must start with "Guide:" and should only be used once.

 ```HTML
 /*